swiftdiaries/cisco-kubeflow-starter-pack/README.md

 This repository needs to be cloned and the instructions in the following directories need to be followed:

-- [install](./install) - This directory contains Kubernetes and
+- [install](./install) - This directory contains installation instructions to help easily install Kubeflow on Cisco infrastructure.
-  Kubeflow installation instructions.
 These instructions should be followed to setup the base system first, before installing individual apps.
+Once Kubeflow is up and running, individual apps can be installed on top of it.

-- [apps](./apps) - This directory contains apps from different verticals with each vertical being in a separate sub-folder.
+- [apps](./apps) - This directory contains apps from different verticals (use cases) with each vertical being in a separate sub-folder.
   New apps across verticals will be regularly added.
 Each app has its own installation instructions that need to be followed *after* the base system has been setup.
 The instructions for how to use the app are also contained here.
+Each app can be a good reference point in building your own machine learning workflow.

 ## Getting Help
 If you have questions, concerns, bug reports, etc., please create an issue against this repository.
 Before filing a new issue, do check if the